MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableCacheMaintenance
-Defines whether the cache maintenance idle task will perform the cache maintenance or not.Allowed values are 1- Cache maintenance is disabled and 0- Cache maintenance is enabled (default).
+Defines whether the cache maintenance idle task will perform the cache maintenance or not.
+Allowed values are 1- Cache maintenance is disabled and 0- Cache maintenance is enabled (default).

 ```yaml
 Type: Boolean